mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 2. Copy provided /etc/xdg/autostart/z_login.desktop into your file system /etc/xdg/autostart/.
 This runs at userlogin and calls a script (/usr/share/customscripts/z_login.sh)<br>
 3. Make a directory: /usr/share/customscripts ( make sure group: others can read & execute permissions), and copy the provided /usr/share/customscripts/z_login.sh into it<br>
 4. Make z_login.sh executable by run in terminal:# chmod +x /usr/share/customscripts/z_login.sh
-5. This is all that is actually required to make it work.
-However, be sure to remove Panel functions as per next below
+5. Check all your permissions
-6. Check all your permissions
+6. This is all that is actually required to make the core work.
+However, be sure to remove unnecessary Panel functions as per next section below !

 <br>

 ----------------------------------------------------------------------------------------------------